This activity is suitable for all ages and can be simplified or extended to suit your child/children.

-Asking the child/children will help them remember which primary colours makes which secondary colour:
+Asking the child/children will help them remember which primary colours make which secondary colour.

 3. Now the child/children are ready to fill in between the lines with the correct colours on the rainbow.
 To do this the child/children can use either the cotton buds to create dots or the end of a paintbrush.

-• If your children are older can they tell you what they have learnt and what they would improve on if they did the activity again.
+• If your children are older, ask what they have learnt and what they would improve on if they did the activity again.

 • For younger children you could ask them to mix the colours and make a painting using different marks.